Transaction graphs

 The display differs for each granularity.
 Increasing granularity decreases the size of the intervals on the x-axis, thereby displaying more detailed results.
 However, it may also be useful to lower granularity to study the overall Vuser behavior throughout the test run.
 For example, using a high granularity, you may see intervals when no transactions were performed.
 However, by viewing the same graph with a lower granularity, you will see the graph for the overall transaction response time.

 Tip: Compare the Average Transaction Response Time to the running Vusers graphs to see how the number of running Vusers affects the transaction performance time.
-For example, if the Average Transaction Response Time graph shows that performance time gradually improved, you can compare it to the Running Vusers graph to see whether the performance time improved due to a decrease in the Vuser load.
+For example, if the Average Transaction Response Time graph shows that performance time gradually improved, compare it to the Running Vusers graph to see whether the performance time improved due to a decrease in the Vuser load.

 Total passed transactions